Get Your Boss to Let Your Work from Home

 The changing economy has corporations and CEO’s scrounging for new ways to save the company money while squeezing every ounce of productivity and usefulness out of its employees.
 Maybe Mr. CEO and Fortune 500 should take a look at this research.
 They could accomplish both goals while increasing employee satisfaction and lowering their turn over rates.

 I’m interested to hear from you your thoughts on working from home (good or bad) and if your company allows you to do so.
 Has it worked out for you?
 Your company?
+Write me a brief note in the comments section.

 Keeping Money in Your Pocket,